noah-art3mis/crucible/README.md

 1. Set prompts in `eval_prompts.py`
 1. Set variables in `eval_variables.py`
 1. Set grading style in `main.py`.
-    -   "binary": is either right or wrong
+    -   `"binary"`: is either right or wrong
-    -   "json": is either right or wrong. ignores line breaks and spaces in answer
+    -   `"json"`: is either right or wrong. ignores line breaks and spaces in answer
-    -   "qualitative": ask gpt4o for feedback
+    -   `"qualitative"`: ask gpt4o for feedback
 1. Run `python main.py`.
 1. Logs from the run will be in `outputs/<datetime>.yaml`.